mirandaconrado/product-iterator/README.md

-cartesian-product
+Product Iterator
 =================

-C++ container that performs the cartesian product of many containers, and requires C++11.
-GCC 4.8.3 fails to compile the test case for some reason.
+C++ iterator that performs the cartesian product of many containers.
+Requires C++11 and boost.
+GCC 4.8.3 fails to compile the test case for some reason, so clang is used instead.

 All places I could find code to perform the cartesian product had at least one of the following issues:

-1. Assumes that all containers are of a certain type (most usually vector), although they could be modified to handle other types easily;
+1. Assumes that all containers are of a certain type (most usually vector), although they could be modified to handle other types easily, but only for fixed types;
 2. Provides code that collects a vector of tuples with each combination of values from the containers, which requires O(N\*M^N) memory, where M is the size of each container and N is the number of containers;
 3. The user could only apply a function to each combination or would have to wrap its code with other code to perform the combinations.

-The class provided is a container that requires only O(N) memory for the iterator and O(N\*M) memory for the original containers.
-Only a constant iterator is provided, as a modifiable one doesn't make much sense to me.
+The iterator provided requires only O(N) memory and builds the combinations of references iteratively, implementing the "forward iterator" concept and allowing it to be used with other code that requires iterators.
 The iterator's value is a tuple, so its values can be accessed as `std::get<N>(*it)`.
-However, due to some details to support range-based for, getting the whole tuple is more expensive and an alternative (and more preferable) accessor `it.get<N>()` is provided.
+However, due to some details to support range-based for, getting the whole tuple is more expensive and an alternative (and more preferable) method `it.get<N>()` is provided.

-If any of the containers provided are MoveAssignable, then it's moved.
-Otherwise, it has to be copied to avoid invalid references.
+The iterator also provides a method `get_end()`, which returns the end iterator associated with the containers used during construction.

-A helper function `make_cartesian_product` is provided to create the CartesianProduct object.
+A helper function `make_product_iterator` is provided to create the iterator.

 Example of use:
 ```
+vector<int> c1({1,2});
+vector<char> c2({'a','b'});
+auto it = make_product_iterator(c1, c2);
-auto prod = make_cartesian_product(vector<int>({1,2}), vector<int>({3,4}));
+auto end = it.get_end();
-for (auto it = prod.cbegin(); it != prod.cend(); ++it) {
+for (; it != end; ++it) {
-  // Provides a std::tuple<int,int> with the values from the constructor
+  // Provides a std::tuple<int,char> with the values from the constructor
   *it;
   // Access to a single element of the tuple is optimized and the following
   // comparison always holds